This country-specific Q&A provides an overview to Corporate Governance laws and regulations that may occur in Australia.

 What is the typical committee structure of the governing body?

 Unless a company’s constitution provides otherwise, the directors may delegate any of their powers to committees of the board.
-For ASX listed companies, it is common, and recommended by the ASX Governance Principles, that boards delegate oversight of certain matters to formal committees, including audit, remuneration and nomination committees.
+For ASX listed companies, it is common, and recommended by the ASX Governance Principles, that boards delegate oversight of certain matters to formal committees, including audit, risk, remuneration and nomination committees.
 The ASX Governance Principles include comprehensive guidance on the roles and responsibilities of these committees.

 How are members of the governing body compensated?